Excidos/ComfyUI-Lumina-Next-SFT-DiffusersWrapper/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## Acknowledgements

-- [Lumina-Next-SFT-Diffusers]([https://www.luminai.com/](https://huggingface.co/Alpha-VLLM/Lumina-Next-SFT-diffusers)) for the Lumina-Next-SFT model
+- [Lumina-Next-SFT-Diffusers](https://huggingface.co/Alpha-VLLM/Lumina-Next-SFT-diffusers) for the Lumina-Next-SFT model
 - The ComfyUI community for their continuous support and inspiration
+- ImpactPack for inspiration on advanced features like regional prompting